cpakzad/cpakzad.github.io/teaching.md

 ### Tutorials in Mathematics at Université Côte d'Azur (UCA), Nice, France.
 2022-2023
 - Calculus & Linear algebra, L1 ~ 1st year of a Bachelor's degree.
-- Elementary Probability & Statistics, L2 éco ~ 2nd year of a Bachelor's degree (economic).
+- Probability & Statistics, L2 éco ~ 2nd year of a Bachelor's degree (economics).

 ### Tutorials in Mathematics at University Paris-Descartes (Paris 5), Paris, France.
 2018-2019
 - Mathematics & Calculus, L1 ~ 1st year of a Bachelor's degree.